markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 We have already learned that HTML defines a web page's structure, and CSS defines a web page's presentation.
 JavaScript is the third Musketeer, defining a web page's _behavior_.
 Together, these technologies comprise the core of front-end web development.

 JavaScript enables a web page to _do things_.
-These things include (but are not limited to) filling out and submitting a contact form, clicking on a button that triggers a popup window, and adding/removing content on a web page without refreshing the browser.
+These things include (but are not limited to) filling out and submitting a contact form, clicking on a button that triggers a dialog window, and adding/removing content on a web page without refreshing the browser.
 Front-end developers who understand JavaScript can create powerful, dynamic web applications with rich user interfaces.
 Some notable examples include:

 - Netflix
 - Google Photos, Google Docs, Google Sheets